Clustox/objective-c-style-guidelines/README.md

 int count;
 ```

-### Defining Variable and Mthods
+### Defining Variable and Methods

-* While defining variable, asterisk must be attached to variable name instead of type.
+* While defining variable, asterisk must be attached to the variable name instead of type.

 #### Avoid Using
 ```objective-c